MrMicrowaveOven/sudoku-solver/ReadMe.md

 Update: I made an HTML interface!
 Click [here](https://sudoku-hint.herokuapp.com/) to check it out!

 Got a Sudoku puzzle that you just can't figure out?
-Simply enter it into an Excel document (I use Google Drive)(use ' ' for empty cells, or else it won't copy them), copy the 9x9 grid, and paste it into `board.txt`.
-Run `python script.py` and I'll take care of the rest.
+Simply enter it into the interface and I'll take care of the rest.

-If you'd rather enter it into the graphical text document of `board_old.txt` (looks sorta snazzy, if I do say so myself), run `python old_script.py` instead.

-The parsing can be a bit picky, and I'm slowly working to make it more adaptable.
-However, that is one of the least fun parts of this project.
-PLEASE let me know if you encounter any parsing errors when you input your sheet.

 # My Strategy

 I'm certain there are better algorithms out there, but being a Sudoku fan myself I wanted to algorithmize the strategy I use when solving the paper version.
 It's such an odd feeling teaching a computer how to do something that I've never put into words before.
+Here are the four steps that I use:

 ## 1. Set Possibles